Worthington City School District

 The student enrollment for the Worthington School District was 9,925 for the 2015–2016 school year.

 According to the district quality profile, 93% of Worthington graduates attend 2- or 4-year institutions of higher learning following graduation.
 The class of 2015 was offered more than $27 million in scholarship money.
 More than 75% of high school students participate in extracurricular activities, including 29 varsity sports, 40 clubs, music and performance activities.

-A five member Board of Education is elected to lead the Worthington School District.
-Current BOE members include Board President, Jennifer Best, Nicolette Hudson, Amy Lloyd, Sam Shim, and Charlie Wilson.
+A five-member Board of Education is elected to lead the Worthington School District.
+Current BOE members include Board President Nikki Hudson, Board Vice President Kelli Davis, and Board Members Stephanie Harless, Amber Epling-Skinner, and Jennifer Best.

 Report card

 Worthington Schools offers over 180 different courses, with over 400 students given the chance to earn college credit through a dual enrollment program.
 In 2015, Worthington Schools was given an A rating by the Ohio Department of Education for its graduation rate.